• Coming Soon

 In these moments, I’m reminded of what I value as an artist and as a human: beauty, nature, birds and animals, light and shadow, trees and the sky — this big beautiful planet.
 I love that photography encourages me to slow down, take notice and appreciate the beauty of the natural world.
 Creating a photo that feels like an extension of my experience is deeply fulfilling.
 It doesn’t just document the subject.
 It also reveals something about me, my feelings and thoughts, my story.

 I can connect with the world and myself in ways I cannot otherwise.
 The rewards of creative expression are profound yet simple.
 The satisfaction I experience when creating a good photo is from within.
-It’s nice when others enjoy my work, it can be validating too, but the lasting impression is what I feel within — a quiet sense of pride or accomplishment about creating something that adds beauty to the world or inspires someone.
+It’s nice when others enjoy my work, it can be validating too, but the lasting impression is what I feel within — a subtle sense of pride or accomplishment about creating something that adds beauty to the world or inspires someone.
 It feels honest and authentic, and essential, especially in dark times.
 In periods like ours presently, it is the creatives — the poets, artists, and writers, who bring beauty and solace to the world.
 Creative works can inspire us all to do better, be better, and to lead with our hearts.

 Wednesday 01.22.25